onetooeu/trust-first-web-standard/docs/closure/TRUST_CLOSURE_STATEMENT.md

 ## Compatibility & maintenance policy

-- **Backwards-affecting changes:** **Not planned.**
+- **Backwards-affecting changes:** Not planned.
-- **Security fixes for v1.x:** Only if strictly necessary, and only as **additive or clarifying** changes that preserve v1.x meaning and validation rules.
+- **Security fixes:** Only if strictly necessary and only as additive or clarifying changes.
-- **New capabilities:** Must start as **TFWS v2.x** (new major series), with explicit versioning and migration guidance.
+- **New capabilities:** Must start as **TFWS v2.x** with explicit versioning.

 ## Cryptographic permanence

-- Signed releases and signed artifacts published under v1.x remain **valid indefinitely**, provided the verifier follows the documented verification procedure and trusts the published public keys.
+- Signed v1.x artifacts remain valid indefinitely when verified against published public keys.
-- Key material and key history referenced by the repository remain part of the audit trail.
-Any future key transitions (if ever required) must be published as an explicit, versioned event and must not silently invalidate historical v1.x releases.
+- Historical signatures must not be silently invalidated by future key transitions.

 ## Audit posture

-TFWS v1.x is intended to be a **permanent reference** for:
+TFWS v1.x is a permanent reference for verification, reproducible audits, and long-term archival.
-- independent verification,
-- reproducible integrity checks,
-- long-term archival and third-party audits.

-The canonical closure documents for v1.x are located in `docs/closure/`.

 ## Sign-off